IsaacVC82/canvas_game/README.md

 # canvas_game
-A simple prectice game using html canvas and JavaScript
+A simple practice game using html canvas and JavaScript